Green Flag: History

 In 2015, Direct Line Group announced it would consolidate its sites in the Leeds area, with the closure of the Green Flag Operations Centre in Pudsey.
 All staff were retained and moved to the Group's new site in Leeds at The Wharf buildings, with Green Flag operations in Glasgow continuing as normal.

 Services

 Green Flag offers a range of breakdown products, from basic roadside assistance to full European cover with recovery, covering cars, motorbikes, trailers and small vans.
 The company claims an average response time of 42 minutes and that it has over four million customers.
-Like the rest of the Direct Line Group, Green Flag's products are underwritten by United Kingdom Insurance Limited.
+Like the rest of the Direct Line Group, Green Flag's products are underwritten by UK Insurance Limited.

 Green Flag's services are also available through partners, including Direct Line, Churchill, Privilege, Clydesdale Bank/Yorkshire Bank, RBS/NatWest.
 They also operate a specialist breakdown service for caravan and motorhome owners, on behalf of the Caravan Club.
-Green Flag no longer provides coverage for Esure and Sainsbury's Bank customers, these contracts were lost to the RAC following re tendering.
+Green Flag no longer provides coverage for Esure and Sainsbury's Bank customers, these contracts were lost to the RAC following re-tendering.